 While most of the Rehab Without Walls® locations across the country provide similar neurorehabilitation services, some locations provide additional services that reflect the needs of their community or are tied into state funding.
 One such program is Behavior Management for Adults and Children (BMAC), which provides skilled behavior consultation and staffing services for people with autism and intellectual disorders in the Puget Sound, Washington, area.

 This highly specialized program pairs a BMAC field staff member with a child who has behavioral issues that interfere with education, social integration and productive work and who already has an Individualized Education Plan (IEP).
 The staff member works one-on-one with the child throughout the school year, attending classes, partnering with teachers, consulting with parents and even riding the school bus daily if the child’s behavior interferes with that activity.
 The BMAC staff member helps the child focus, develops behavioral modification techniques, supports the teaching objectives and helps integrate the child into the school environment.
-This, in turn, allows the child to realize his or her potential and learn enough to become a productive and independent adults.
+This, in turn, allows the child to realize his or her potential and learn enough to become a productive and independent adult.

 Serving a Wide Range of Diagnoses

 Up to 85 percent of children and teens in the program have been diagnosed with an autism spectrum disorder.
 However, the program works with other diagnoses such as Smith-Magenis, Angelman Syndrome and post-birth injuries like traumatic brain injury that manifest in cognitive/behavioral impairments that interfere with learning.